-Dr. Moore is Board Certified in Orthopaedic Surgery and holds a Certificate of Added Qualifications in Hand Surgery.
-He is a fellow of the American Academy of Orthopaedic Surgery and a member of the American Society for Surgery of the Hand, the Orthopaedic Trauma Association and was recently elected into the American Orthopaedic Association.
+Dr. Moore is Board Certified in Orthopedic Surgery and holds a Certificate of Added Qualifications in Hand Surgery.
+He is a fellow of the American Academy of Orthopedic Surgery and a member of the American Society for Surgery of the Hand, the Orthopedic Trauma Association and was recently elected into the American Orthopedic Association.
 He is a Past President of the NC Society for Surgery of the Hand and the Duke Hand Club.
 Dr. Moore has been named a Best Doctor by his peers since 2003.

 Dr. Moore focuses on complex problems of the upper extremity including the shoulder, elbow, wrist and hand.
 He has extensive experience with primary and revision total and reverse total shoulder arthroplasty, elbow arthroplasty and reconstruction of the wrist and hand.
 He also has extensive experience in Microvascular reconstruction including free vascularized fibular grafting and peripheral nerve.